gcruzgar/trdiff/README.md

 ### Sentence embeddings with XLM

-In order to vectorised texts, a few steps must be followed to prepare data.
+In order to vectorise texts, a few steps must be followed to prepare data.
 Firstly, the prefered pre-trained model, BPE codes and vocabulary are obtained from [XLM](https://github.com/facebookresearch/XLM#pretrained-models).
 In our case we are dealing with translation to different languages so the XNLI-15 model is used (pretrained on masked language modelling and translation language modelling).
 The texts must be split into sentences before processing.
 Some texts contain a large amount of digits and serial numbers which are not translated, thus these can de removed before vectorisation.
 The sentences can then be forced to lower case.
 For example:

 ```bash
 $ sed 's/\S*[0-9]\S*//g' input_file | tr '[:upper:]' '[:lower:]' > output_file